 But as you drive, the miles start to add up on your car and it no longer operates at peak performance.
 Most car owners tend to focus on the brake pads.
 In the automotive service community, the pads and shoes on drum brakes are called the friction material.
 That’s because they provide the friction used to stop the vehicle.
 The pads are designed to be effective throughout their useful life…it’s not until they are worn so thin that they lose stopping effectiveness.

 The mechanical parts of the brakes have pistons and springs that get quite a workout while stopping the vehicle.
 Over many miles, these wear and get gummed up.
 They start to lose effectiveness gradually and could even fail.
 That’s why a regular brake inspection is important.
-At Express Car Care, we can test the operation of the brakes and see if any parts need cleaning or replacing.
+At Express Car Care, we can test the operation of the brakes and see if any parts need cleaning or in need of brake repair.

 That leads us to brake fluid service at Express Car Care.
 Some of the critical additives in the fluid that lubricate and clean the vehicle fluid system are depleted over time.
 That and moisture building up in the system deteriorate the performance of the brake fluid.
 Brake fluid replacement at Express Car Care includes flushing the brake system to clean out deposits, water and dirt.
 Then the system is filled up with fresh fluid.